-The Standards have been written to apply to residential long leasehold properties (a lease of a term in excess of 21 years when originally granted) in England and Wales where a service charge, which varies according to expenditure, is payable.
+It represents the core of good practice for those who manage fire safety in residential long leasehold properties and the clients/ responsible persons whom they act for.
+It has been written to apply to residential long leasehold properties (a lease of a term in excess of 21 years when originally granted) in England and Wales where a service charge, which varies according to expenditure, is payable.